Interviews about sustainable business

 Future plans: charging stations

 Bouwhof is also looking ahead to further sustainability efforts.
 "We want to install a good number of charging stations on our property and are looking for companies willing to invest in this," he says.
 This is not only a sustainable investment, but also a necessary step toward complete electrification of the company's operations.
-Huurman sees a win-win situation in this: "With such an investment, for example, you yourself receive 10% of the proceeds for charging stations.
-A fast charging station would otherwise cost you yourself between €75,000 and €100,000 each."
+Huurman sees a win-win situation here: "With such an investment, for example, you yourself receive 10% of the proceeds for charging stations.
+A fast charging station would otherwise cost you between €75,000 and €100,000 each."

 Towards an energy-independent business